Why Does the Human Brain Take So Long to Reach Maturity?

 Humans are unique in their ability to adapt to changing environments and learn throughout their lives.
 The prolonged plasticity of the brain allows individuals to acquire new skills, form social bonds, and pass down knowledge to future generations.

 • Cultural Transmission: The extended period of cognitive development provides ample time for cultural learning, including language, social norms, and moral values.
+This process is evident in the way children learn cultural rituals and traditions that shape their identities.

 Hormonal Influences on Brain Maturation